trentgill/trentgill.github.io/now.md

 ## random junk down here

-221122 - here's a link to look at in quotes
+221122 - here's a link to look at in quotes<br>
-221122 - i made an update. aren't you impressed?
+221122 - i made an update. aren't you impressed?<br>